airblade/voom/README.md

 ## Usage

-You declare your plugins in `plugins`, a plain-text manifest in your vim repo.
+Declare your plugins in `plugins`, a plain-text manifest in your vim repo.
 Open your manifest with:

 ```sh
 $ voom edit